ReTrack: Data Unlearning in Diffusion Models through Redirecting the Denoising Trajectory: METHODOLOGY

-Based on this observation, inspired by the idea of importance sampling, we modify the sampling distribution of \(\mathcal{L}_{\text{vanilla}}(\boldsymbol{\theta})\) by shifting the sampling of \(\boldsymbol{x}_t\) from being concentrated around \(A_r\) to being concentrated around \(A_u\), thereby improving the sampling efficiency of the loss function during fine-tuning and enabling faster unlearning.
-Specifically, denoting the discrete uniform distributions on \(A_r\) and \(A_u\) as \(q_{A_r}(\cdot)\) and \(q_{A_u}(\cdot)\) respectively, we have
+Inspired by the idea of importance sampling, we modify the sampling distribution of \(\mathcal{L}_{\text{vanilla}}\) by shifting the sampling of \(\boldsymbol{x}_t\) from regions concentrated around \(A_r\) to regions concentrated around \(A_u\) while maintaining the unbiasedness of the fine-tuning loss.
+This modification improves the sampling efficiency of the objective during fine-tuning and thus enables faster unlearning.
+The proposed fine-tuning loss is